9 Things You Should Not Give As Presents According to Chinese Superstitions

 1. Clock/Table Clock-

-Mirrors are thought to attract ghost in Asia.
-So it’s believed that giving a mirror as gift cause the recipients to change for the worse.
+Mirrors are thought to attract ghosts in Asia.
+So it’s believed that giving a mirror as a gift cause the recipients to change for the worse.

 4. The Number 4